Description

 |> `$fullname, you have $# letters in your name`

-Having the sigil gives tons of flexibility for how you use the value on the right.
+Having the sigil gives tons of flexibility for how you use the value on the right… but sometimes the sigil isn’t enough, and so there’s also support for a match expression:

 Really Beautiful Comments